tarekalsaleh/Udacity-Data-Streaming-Nanodegree/Chicago_Public_Transport_Optimization/README.md

 There are two pieces to the simulation, the `producer` and `consumer`.

-However, when you are ready to verify the end-to-end system, it is critical that you open a terminal window for each piece and run them at the same time. **If you do not run both the producer and consumer at the same time you will not be able to successfully complete the project**.
+However, when you are ready to verify the end-to-end system, it is critical that you open a terminal window for each piece and run them at the same time.

 #### To run the `producer`: